The Cars & Ecclesiastes

 Ta

 Nabokov—despite having an intense dislike of organized religion—frequently used biblical themes in his work, and his reason (I believe) for the parallel between Lolita and the biblical character of Solomon is the Israelite king’s pursuit of a younger woman in Song of Songs.
-Hence, the name Lolita serves as a warning to Nabokov’s own protagonist that the conquest of the young girl (yes, gross) will not bring him fulfillment.
+Hence, the name Lolita serves as a warning to Nabokov’s own protagonist (Humbert) that the conquest of a young girl will not bring him fulfillment.
 Rather, just as Solomon, Humbert will come to the end of his pursuit bitterly recognizing that the satisfaction of his lust has not satisfied him.
 Even Humbert’s name I feel is a hint at the Solomon inspiration; as Nabokov, when asked how he came up with Humbert, said “It sounded kingly.”